For outsiders, a rare, brief peek inside Mormons’ iconic D.C. temple

-For decades, radio traffic reporters considered it a rush-hour touchstone.
+Radio traffic reporters have considered it a rush-hour touchstone for decades.
 Its image has adorned posters with the legend “Surrender Dorothy” at area Jerry’s Subs & Pizza locations.
-Even the Thompson Guide, that pre-Google Maps reference, put it on the cover of their local D.C. edition one year.
+Even the Thompson Guide, a pre-Google Maps reference, put it on the cover of the D.C. edition one year.
 But for the past three years, the Washington D.C.
-Temple of The Church of Jesus Christ of Latter-day Saints in suburban Maryland has been shut, first for renovations, then by the coronavirus pandemic.
+Temple of The Church of Jesus Christ of Latter-day Saints in suburban Maryland has been shut, first for renovations and then by the COVID-19 pandemic.

 On Tuesday morning, that all changed.
 Local members of The Church of Jesus Christ of Latter-day Saints got the long-awaited news that their temple will be rededicated on June 19, 2022.
-And for the first time since the mid-1970s, non-Mormons will also be given a rare, brief chance to view the refurbished site for a few weeks before that.
+For the first time since the mid-1970s, non-Mormons will have a rare, brief chance to view the refurbished site.

-The news came in a letter signed by LDS Church President Russell M. Nelson and his two counselors, Dallin H. Oaks and Henry B. Eyring.
-There was no official indication of which Mormon church leader would officiate in 2022, but then-President Spencer W. Kimball presided at the 1974 dedication.
+A letter signed by LDS Church President Russell M. Nelson and his two counselors, Dallin H. Oaks and Henry B. Eyring, announced the news.
+The announcement did not indicate which Mormon church leader would officiate, but then-President Spencer W. Kimball presided at the 1974 dedication.

-“We tried to do this in 2020, but this one’s gonna take,” LDS Church Temple President Kent Colton said at a news conference.
+“We tried to do this in 2020, but this one’s going to take,” LDS Church Temple President Kent Colton said at a news conference.
 “We want as many people as possible to come, see and feel the spirit of this temple.”

-The gleaming white structure, a six-spired edifice of Alabama marble towering over a heavily trafficked curve of the Capital Beltway in Kensington, Maryland, closed in March 2018 for renovations.
+The gleaming white structure, a six-spired edifice of Alabama marble towering over a heavily trafficked curve of the Capital Beltway in Kensington, closed in March 2018 for renovations.
 The 160,000-square-foot, 288-foot-high building first opened in 1974.

 The Utah-based church called the project “a significant renovation.”

 “Mechanical, electrical, plumbing and lighting systems throughout the structure have been refreshed, in addition to other work done to refurbish and renovate the temple,” the church statement said.
 The temple was originally set to reopen on Dec.
-13, 2020, but the COVID-19 pandemic kept pushing the date back, officials said.
+13, 2020, but officials said the pandemic kept pushing back the date.

-Those who are not members of the church will have a rare opportunity to tour the inside of the structure before the rededication, after which only “worthy” church members in possession of a card called a “temple recommend” can enter.
+Those who are not members of the church will have a rare opportunity to tour the interior before the rededication.
+After that, only “worthy” church members who possess a “temple recommend” card are allowed to enter.
 The open house will begin on April 28 and end on June 4.
-No tours will take place on Sundays, the church said.
+The church said it will not offer tours on Sundays.

-At the event, John C. Wobensmith, Maryland’s secretary of state, praised the church for being “a great faith-based partner to the state of Maryland [who] continued [its] service during the pandemic.
+Maryland Secretary of State John C. Wobensmith praised the church as “a great faith-based partner to the state of Maryland [that] continued [its] service during the pandemic.
 The church has provided thousands of pounds of food to communities throughout our state.”

-The upcoming open house will be the first time non-members could view the interior since 1974, when more than 750,000 people toured the temple before its dedication.
-Being the first modern temple constructed east of the Mississippi River, and for years the only one on the East Coast, the opening attracted a great deal of attention.
-Mr. Wobensmith, on a White House detail from the National Security Agency at the time, said of his tour then, “that was a very historic day and one I do remember.”
+The open house will offer the first chance since 1974 that nonmembers will be allowed to view the interior of the Mormon temple.
+More than 750,000 people took tours before its original dedication.
+Because it was the first modern temple constructed east of the Mississippi River, and for years the only one on the East Coast, the opening attracted a great deal of attention.
+Mr. Wobensmith, on a White House detail from the National Security Agency at the time, said of his tour, “That was a very historic day and one I do remember.”

 Temples are not regular places of weekly worship for LDS Church members.
-In fact, the structures are closed on Sundays, when members of the 320 congregations in the D.C. temple’s service area attend services.
+In fact, the structures are closed on Sundays, when members of the 320 congregations in the D.C. temple’s area attend services.

-According to Matthew Bowman, author of the 2012 popular history, “The Mormon People,” temples hold a different place in the lives of the faithful.
+Matthew Bowman, author of the 2012 history book “The Mormon People,” said temples hold different places in the lives of the faithful.

 Mr. Bowman, who heads the Mormon studies program at California’s Claremont Graduate University, said the LDS church “is like the Roman Catholic Church, a sacramental religion, which is to say they believe in the importance of rites and rituals that are sacred to members of the church.”